fnya/merge-notes/README.md

 Select the notes you want to merge in the file explorer.

-Right click on the selection and select `Merge Notes`.
+Right click on the selection and select `Merge notes`.

 <img src="resources/image01.png" width="200">